yanyingwang/rainbow-delimiters/README.md

 Because of its trying to be analogous of Emacs's [rainbow-delimiters-mode](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&ved=2ahUKEwil_rqGhdTsAhVBBKYKHZTSAtAQFjACegQIBRAC&url=https%3A%2F%2Fwww.emacswiki.org%2Femacs%2FRainbowDelimiters&usg=AOvVaw3znaXBk8GEjEjPYg0t1VIZ) in some way, this package is straightly named "Rainbow Delimiters".

-This add-ons could also be very useful as well as when you are going through code files of one repo from a website like github.com and checking a piece of source code of someone's answer from stackoverflow.com.
+Mostly You would notice that this plugin is very useful as you are going through a code file of one repo from a website like github.com and checking a piece of source code of someone's answer from stackoverflow.com.

 # Install
 1. Chorme: Open `chrome://extensions/` and enable the developer mode, and then, click to load the directory of this repo.